rhafer/opencloud/services/search/README.md

 #### File Version Restored

-Since Infinite Scale is capable of storing multiple versions of the same file, the search service also needs to take care of those versions.
+Since OpenCloud is capable of storing multiple versions of the same file, the search service also needs to take care of those versions.
 When a file version is restored, the service starts to extract all needed information, creates the index and makes the file discoverable.

 #### Resource Tag Added